thegetty/quire-docs/content/docs-v1/multiformat-output.md

 Note that `quire build` creates the files for the online edition of your Quire project only.
 Read about creating EPUB and PDF editions in the sections below.

 {{< q-class "box tip" >}}
-- Read more about hiding/showing particular pages in particular outputs in the [*Page Types & Structure*](/docs-v1/site-deploy/) section of this guide.
+- If you are a Windows user, please visit the [*Troubleshooting*](/docs-v1/troubleshooting/#quire-commands) section of our documentation for a workaround to a known `quire build` related issue.
 {{< /q-class >}}

 ## E-Book Output